9 Tips to Stay Positive During Menopause

 - Exercise.
 The decrease in estrogen and progesterone during menopause leaves you at elevated risk for things like heart disease, type 2 diabetes and osteoporosis.
 Your healthier diet (see #1) is a step in the right direction.
 Regular exercise – at least 3 – 5 times per week – is another great step.
 Mix both cardio workouts (great for burning calories and getting that heart in shape) and weight bearing exercises (important for increasing bone mass) for best results.

 - Re-invent yourself.
-Okay, not entirely (unless you want to).
-But this transition in your life can serve as a spring board for self-improvement and growth.
+This transition in your life can serve as a spring board for self-improvement and growth.
 You may have lost little parts of yourself along the road to marriage and childhood, so reclaim what you miss and cultivate hobbies, interests, and friendships that will bring you closer to who you want to be.

 - Celebrate your lack of periods.
 Remember all the times you were caught in a public place or an inopportune moment by your period?
 Celebrate the fact that you can say “adios!” to pads, tampons, cramps, PMS and all the other things that come along with the menstrual cycle.

-- Visit your OBGYN.
-If you suspect you have started menopause, schedule an appointment with your OBGYN.
+- Visit your OB/GYN.
+If you suspect you have started menopause, schedule an appointment with your GYN.
 She can educate you in regards to exactly your body is going through and present a variety of options to help alleviate any unwanted or undesirable side effects.

 - Celebrate a whole, new sexual YOU!
 For many women in menopause, sex has never been better.
 Having your kids out of the house can mean a whole new level of sexual freedom for you and your partner – take advantage of it!
-If lack of libido is an issue, your healthcare provider can help you determine the right solution, whether it be something as simple as using over the counter lubricants to make sex more comfortable/pleasurable or hormone therapy to help ease your body’s natural transition.
+If lack of libido is an issue, your healthcare provider can help you determine the right solution, whether it be something as simple as using over the counter lubricants to make sex more comfortable/pleasurable, hormone therapy to help ease your body’s natural transition, or MonaLisa Touch Therapy.

 - Take care of your skin.
 Another side-effect of decreased estrogen levels is less skin elasticity and moisture.
 Make your skin a priority, using gentle cleansers and moisturizers on a regular basis.
 Treat each morning and evening like a mini-spa session; the TLC will be restorative and your skin will look radiant.